cHaMpIoN-37/Flcs-Backend-Project/README.md

 STEP 6. start the backend server locally by running "npm start"

+STEP 7. to see the actual work, go to the frontend folder and click on the signup.html file to signup using a name,mail, and password, also select your role here. then go to the signin.html file to signin using your email and password.

 *NOTE :- The commands mentioned above may vary for each Operating System.
 (These are the commands for a Ubuntu-Linux based OS)